 Patients are allowed to re-enroll into the program each year with no maximum.

-Where can I buy medical marijuana in New Mexico?
+Where can I buy marijuana in New Mexico?

 Where can I consume medical marijuana in New Mexico?

-Medical marijuana consumption is only allowed on private property out of view from the public.
+Cannabis consumption is allowable only on private property out of view from the public, and in smoking-permitted areas.
 The state specifically prohibits the following areas for consumption:

 Prohibited Consumption Areas: